kevin-larry-bauer/docker-demo/README.md

-# Welcome to your CDK TypeScript project
+# Docker Demo

-This is a blank project for CDK development with TypeScript.
+This is a basic demo of a dockerized application that can be deployed to AWS ECR and Fargate.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+One change is needed before deploying - the `docker-demo-stack.ts` file needs to be updated with the correct VPC name (or updated to create a new VPC).

 ## Useful commands